 Analyzing Cleveland-Cliffs's Unusual Options Activity

-Shares of Cleveland-Cliffs (NYSE:CLF) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved up to $21.29.
+Shares of Cleveland-Cliffs (NYSE:CLF) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved down to $21.3.

 - Sentiment: BEARISH